bzatrok/glorioushangmangame.lol/README.md

-# Pete's Beer Hangman Game
+# Vladimir's Beer Hangman Game

 A web-based Hangman game built with Java servlets and vanilla JavaScript, featuring beer types as the word list.